API Reference

 • backend (HolonicStore | None) – A HolonicStore instance.
 Defaults to RdflibBackend().

 • registry_iri (str) – IRI of the registry graph (holon/portal declarations and graph-level metadata).
 Default: urn:holarchy:registry.
-In 0.3.x this parameter was registry_graph; the old name is still accepted with a DeprecationWarning and will be removed in 0.5.0.

 • load_ontology (bool) – Whether to auto-load the CGA ontology into the store.